 - Determine a live chat schedule that works for your business.
 It wouldn’t be a great use of your company resources if a sad customer service rep keeps watch during periods of low activity… while nobody is there when you get a spike of interest from customers.

-Let’s face it: not all viewers of your whiteboard animation videos are going to become paying customers.
+Let’s face it: not all viewers of your whiteboard and cartoon animation videos are going to become paying customers.
 That said, this format has unique advantages for marketing, even compared to other styles of video.
-With the 3 strategies we discussed in today’s post, you can make the most out of every whiteboard animation video you create.
+With the 3 strategies we discussed in today’s post, you can make the most out of every whiteboard and cartoon animation video you create.

-And until April 21st, you have an opportunity to win a custom-made whiteboard animation video, made for you by The Draw Shop (valued at $1,500)!
+And until April 21st, you have an opportunity to win a custom-made whiteboard and cartoon animation video, made for you by The Draw Shop (valued at $1,500)!
 Do you want one?